WEID-Consortium/weid.info/weid2026_specification.md

 *   **(5.4) `urn:x-weid:uuid:<uuid-as-base36>-<base36>-?`** is a deprecated alternative notation of OID `2.25.<base10>.<base10>`.
 For example, `urn:x-weid:uuid:3D576PEXUZ1EVVF3MKRKOTYB-7PR-?` is equal to OID `2.25.2098739235139107623796528785225371043.9999`.
 *   **(5.5) `urn:x-weid:uuid:<uuid-as-split-base16>:<base36>-?`** is a deprecated alternative notation of OID `2.25.<base10>.<base10>`.
 For example, `urn:x-weid:uuid:019433d5-535f-7098-9e0b-f7b84cf74da3:7PR-?` is equal to OID `2.25.2098739235139107623796528785225371043.9999`.
 *   **(5.6) `urn:x-weid:root:?`** is a deprecated alternative notation of the OID root.
 For example, `urn:x-weid:root:2-RR-?` is equal to OID `2.999`.
 *   **(5.7) `urn:x-weid:<domain.tld>:?`** is a deprecated alternative notation of `urn:x-weid:9-DNS-<tld>-<domain>-?`.
-(Note that the current definition for DNS based WEID uses the root `urn:x-weid:D-?` instead of `urn:x-weid:9-DNS-?`.)
+(Note that the current definition for DNS-based WEID uses the root `urn:x-weid:D-?` instead of `urn:x-weid:9-DNS-?`.)
 In this sub-namespace notation, TLD-Only domains ARE NOT allowed for the purpose of forming a Domain-WEID, since it may collide with other sub-namespaces.
-*   **(5.8) `urn:x-weid:x-weid:x-...:`**, i.e. sub-namespaces starting with `x-` and not containing a dot (`.`), is a deprecated feature called "custom / vendor-specific WEID sub-namespaces", creating WEID that are fully proprietary with custom rules, and they may or may not have a representation as OID.
+*   **(5.8) `urn:x-weid:x-weid:x-...:`**, i.e., sub-namespaces starting with `x-` and not containing a dot (`.`), is a deprecated feature called "custom / vendor-specific WEID sub-namespaces", creating WEID that are fully proprietary with custom rules, and they may or may not have a representation as OID.
 The only use was `urn:x-weid:x-frdl:[Base36_NS]-[SubNS]:[Base36_ID]-[CheckDigit]` to be defined/implemented by Frdlweb ([base idea here](https://frdl.de/dynamic-weid-namespace-class)).
-Instead of using fully proprietary WEID, please use a regular WEID, and add a (now allowed) sub-namespace to that WEID.
+Instead of using a fully proprietary WEID, please use a regular WEID, and add a (now allowed) sub-namespace to that WEID.
 *   **(5.9) The "Class" terminology is removed.** It was earlier defined as:
     *   "Class A" (was `weid:root:`)
     *   "Class B" (was `weid:pen:` and `weid:uuid:`, as they are below "Class A" `weid:root:`)
     *   "Class C" (was `weid:`, because it was below "Class B" `weid:pen:`)
     *   "Class D" (anything below "Class C" `weid:`, such as `weid:example.com:`)
-    *   Now everything is "Class D" (e.g. `weid:O-?` is below "Class C" `weid:?`)
+    *   Now everything is "Class D" (e.g., `weid:O-?` is below "Class C" `weid:?`)

 6\.
 Additional notes
 ====================

-At [www.weid.info](http://www.weid.info) you can find more information and announcements of changes.
+At [www.weid.info](http://www.weid.info), you can find more information and announcements of changes.

-At [https://weid.info/implementations.html](https://weid.info/implementations.html) you can find an online converter that converted WEID to OID and vice-versa, which also can calculate check-digits (enter a WEID with `-?` suffix and you will get the correct check digit back).
+At [https://weid.info/implementations.html](https://weid.info/implementations.html), you can find an online converter that converts WEID to OID and vice versa, which can also calculate check-digits (enter a WEID with `-?` suffix, and you will get the correct check digit back).

 The current version of the specification is 16, which is identified with the OID `1.3.6.1.4.1.37553.8.1.8.1.6.1.16` (`urn:x-weid:1-8-1-6-1-G-?`).